-If the functions on the surface mount board are not increased, the increased inter-package spacing made possible by smaller surface mount components and a reduction in the number of drilled holes may also reduce the number of layer counts in the printed circuit board.
+If the functions of the surface mount board are not increased, the increased inter-package spacing made possible by smaller surface mount components and a reduction in the number of drilled holes may also reduce the number of layer counts in the printed circuit board.
 This will again lower the board cost.

 SMT Vs Through Hole – Disadvantages of SMT over Through Hole

-Since all electronic components are not available in surface mount, the actual area savings on a board will depend on the percentage of through-hole components replaced by surface mount components.
+Since all basic electronic components are not available in surface mount, the actual area savings on a board will depend on the percentage of through-hole components replaced by surface mount components.
 Depending on the component mix, the three types of surface mounting provide different levels of benefits.

 The above benefits of Surface Mount Technology don’t necessarily means that SMT assembly will always cost less.
 It depends when and how SMT is used.

 - Surface Mount Soldering Guide – SMD Soldering